Miksus/rocketry/docs/handbooks/conditions/api/periodical.rst

 Running a task every hour is different than running a task hourly in Rocketry.
-The difference is that the former runs every time after 60 minutes has passed but the latter every full hour.
-If time is now 07:15, the former will run at 08:15 but the latter will run at 08:00.
+The difference is that the former runs when 60 minutes has passed from previous run but the latter runs every full hour.
+If the current time is 07:45, the former will run at 08:45 but the latter will run at 08:00.

 .. literalinclude:: /code/conds/api/periodical.py
     :language: py